C# Exercise: 19 Greatest of three numbers

 Product

-Create a C# program that asks the user for two integer numbers and shows their multiplication, but not using "*".
-It should use consecutive additions....
+Write a C# program that asks the user for two integer numbers and shows their multiplication, but not using "*".
+It should use consecutive additions. ...

 Absolute value